Diomede Islands: History

 The islands were once mountaintops in the central portion of the land mass known as the Bering land bridge.

 The first European to reach the Bering Strait was the Russian explorer Semyon Dezhnev in 1648.
 He reported two islands whose natives had bone lip ornaments, but it is not certain that these were the Diomedes.
 Danish navigator Vitus Bering discovered the Diomede Islands while leading a Russian expedition on 16 August (O.S., 26 August N.S.)
 1728, the day when the Russian Orthodox Church celebrates the memory of the martyr St. Diomede (hence, the name of the islands).
 In 1732, a Russian geodesist, Mikhail Gvozdev, determined the longitude and latitude of the two islands.

 The text of the 1867 treaty between the United States and Russia, which finalized the Alaska Purchase, uses the islands to designate the boundary between the two nations: the border separates "equidistantly Krusenstern Island, or Ignaluk, from Ratmanov Island, or Nunarbuk, and heads northward infinitely until it disappears completely in the Arctic Ocean".

 During the Cold War, that gap constituted the border between the United States and the Soviet Union, and became known as the "Ice Curtain".
 In 1987, however, Lynne Cox swam from one island to the other and was congratulated by both Mikhail Gorbachev and Ronald Reagan for her feat.

 In the summer of 1995, British television actor and documentary presenter Michael Palin started his counterclockwise circumnavigation of the Pacific Rim, encompassing 18 countries, on Little Diomede Island, as part of the BBC series Full Circle.
 He intended to set foot on it again at the end of his eight-month trek but could not because of rough seas.

-Big Diomede Island was traditionally the easternmost landmass before the International Date Line and the first to ring in a new year if using local solar time.
-When using official time, however, a large area in eastern Russia and New Zealand also share the same time zone.
-New Zealand also has daylight saving time in effect during late December, but Russia does not (see time in New Zealand and time in Russia).
-This became moot in 1995, however, when the International Date Line was moved to the east of Kiribati, and that country's easternmost time zone (GMT+14) is now the world's earliest.

 After establishing a military base there in 1948, the Soviet government relocated the indigenous population of Big Diomede Island to mainland Russia.
 The island is now inhabited only by military units.
 Little Diomede had an Inupiat population of 170, which had declined to 115 at the 2010 census, entirely in the village site of Diomede, Alaska on the west side of the island, though the island as a whole comprises the city of Diomede.
 This village has a school, a post office, and a store.
 Some residents are famous for their ivory carving.
 When weather permits, commercial air contact is maintained with the island as part of the US Essential Air Service.